Rodéric Filippi

-Rodéric Filippi (born 25 February 1989) was a French professional footballer who plays as a centre-back for FC Bastelicaccia in Regional 1.
+Rodéric Filippi (born 25 February 1989) is a French former professional footballer who plays as a centre-back for FC Bastelicaccia in Régional 1.

 Career

 Filippi joined Ajaccio in 2007.
 However, he never made a senior appearance for the club.

 In 2009, Filippi joined Gazélec Ajaccio on a free transfer.
 In seven years with the club, he made 165 league appearances, scoring 16 goals.
 In 2016, Gazélec released Filippi, and he became a free agent.

 In September 2016, Tours signed Filippi.

 In 2019 after three seasons with Tours FC, he joigned once again Gazélec Ajaccio who suffered relegation.

 After 3 seasons and a half at the club, he decided to retire in January 2023, with Gazélec Ajaccio facing serious financial problems, and who was forced to end its participation in Championnat National 3.